Here are my top 15 soda crystals uses around the home, to help you solve any cleaning problem the eco-friendly way.

 In the past, soda crystals were extracted from areas where trees that had grown in sodium-rich soils had burned down.
 However, due to the versatility of soda crystals (they’re used in the soap, textile, and glass industries), soda crystals have long since been made commercially.
 Here sodium chloride (saltwater) reacts with limestone to form soda crystals.

 What’s more, because of the simplicity of ingredients, soda crystals are much less likely to cause an allergic reaction, compared to perfumed or enzyme-based products.

 Now that we are up to speed with what soda crystals are, here are my favourite soda crystals uses to help you stop reaching for synthetic cleaning products:

 1. Washing Machine Cleaner

 2. Dishwasher Cleaner

 Again, in a similar manner to cleaning your washing machine, soda crystals can be used to clean your dishwasher.
-Simply add soda crystals to the detergent dispenser then run your dishwasher on the hottest wash your dishwasher allows for to give it a right good clean.
+Simply add soda crystals to the detergent dispenser then run your dishwasher on the hottest wash your dishwasher allows, to give it a right good clean and remove limescale.